DropDaDeuce/Time-Never-Stops/README.md

 - **Custom Day Speed:** Supports in-game time multipliers from 0.1x to 100.0x.
 - **Config File Support:** Settings are stored in `UserData/DropDaDeuce-TimeNeverStops/TimeNeverStops.cfg` for easy manual editing.
 - **Live Config Reload:** Changes made to the config file while the game is running are detected and applied automatically, without restarting.
-- **Daily Summary:** The daily summary UI is shown at 7:00 AM, even if you skip sleep.
+- **Daily Summary Options:**
+  - Config option `EnableDailySummaryAwake` lets you choose whether the daily summary appears at 7:00 AM while awake.
+  - Summary still appears after sleep if awake summaries are disabled.

 ## Installation